Code-Institute-Submissions/crochet-and-coffee/README.md

     2. Code for the style.css file was passed through the W3C validator at https://jigsaw.w3.org/css-validator/
         * No issues were identified.

-2. Register Interest:
+2. Contact Us:
-    1. Go to 'Sign Up' page.
+    1. Go to 'Contact Us' section.
     2. Try to submit the form empty and an error message pops up to state fields are required.
-    3. Try to submit an email in an incorrect format and an error message pops up to state the correct format is requried.
+    3. Try to submit an email in an incorrect format and an error message pops up to state the correct format is required.
     4. Submit the form and the form clears.

 3. Responsivity: